 How We Work

 Small Coffee is values-based company that honors the relationships within our business ecosystem: our clients, our peers and ourselves.
-The name Small Cofffe comes from the Spanish word "cafecito," which literally translates to "little coffee."
+The name Small Coffee comes from the Spanish word "cafecito," which literally translates to "little coffee."
 It's also the Latin custom of breaking for coffee and a snack in the afternoon; a daily ritual when co-workers and friends stop what they're doing to share ideas and re-energize.
-While living in Costa Rica as a Peace Corps Volunteer, Clarisa Ramirez learned more about the coffee farmers she lived with in her village, and accomplished a heck of a lot, during these moments.
-In the spirit of cafecito, we've been helping brands amplify their brands through strategic public relations and grassroots marketing campaigns since 2015.
+While living in the mountains of Costa Rica as a Peace Corps Volunteer, Clarisa Ramirez learned more about the coffee farmers she lived with in her village, and accomplished a heck of a lot, during these moments.
+In the spirit of cafecito, we've been helping brands amplify their brands through strategic public relations and grassroots marketing campaigns since launching in January 2015.

 Small Coffee connects socially-conscious brands with people who share their values.
 We promote brand awareness and customer loyalty by creating purposeful social connections, community-based promotions and situational brand positioning that makes a lasting impact.